 Fabric And Trim Sourcing.

-(021).
-Lets face it – Sourcing fabrics and trims is hard work and extremely time consuming for the inexperienced.
+(21-34-32).
+Lets face it – Sourcing fabrics and trims is hard work and extremely time consuming for new clothing brands.
 It is however, really important for the profitability of any fashion business to be able to source cost effective fabrics.

 Fabrics typically account for around 70% of the total garment making price, so sourcing the right fabrics at an affordable price can make or break your business.

 You can either choose to source the fabrics yourself, or leave it to experts like us to do the work for you.
-If you choose to do it yourself, we can still help you, with our sourcing workshops.
+If you choose to do it yourself, we can still help you, with our fabric and trim sourcing workshops.

 The secret in sourcing fabrics is knowing when to compromise in order to be cost effective.
 An extensive knowledge of suppliers willing to deal with small orders is essential.
 As is knowing where where to find special bargains.